How to Start a Catering Business

 You might want to consider hiring a professional web designer or contract out the web building to a freelancer.
 Just be sure to include that cost in your budget.

 Setting up a website isn’t as hard as it may sound.
 In fact, many hosting providers have tailored their service around small businesses who may not be tech savvy.
-We suggest going with BlueHost to host your website.
-Their service is simple and easy to use/setup and they’re currently offering 60% off hosting, including free domain registration.
+We suggest going with BlueHost to host your website as they have a easy one-click WordPress installation tool, you can get 60% Off hosting and a free domain name here.

 Additionally, creating a blog on your website is also a great way to attract organic traffic and expand your business.
 Checkout our full guide on the best and easiest way to setup a WordPress blog here.